Andybailey - blogs

 A DJ duo hanged up their microphones to record a song for charity.

-The classic rock station supports the charity ‘Help For Heroes’ (HFH) - which helps soldiers injured on-duty.
+The classic rock station supports the charity ‘Help For Heroes’ (HFH) - which helps injured soldiers.

 Fellow breakfast presenter Dewsbury, 31, said the original idea came through a conversation with another radio DJ called Moose, and Castle Rock Studios owner called Stret.